superwall/Superwall-iOS/Sources/Superwall/Documentation.docc/GettingStarted.md

 ## Identity Management

-We generate a random user ID that persists internally until ``Superwall/Superwall/logOut()`` or ``Superwall/Superwall/reset()`` is called or the user deletes/reinstalls your app.
+We generate a random user ID that persists internally until the user deletes/reinstalls your app.

-However, if you use your own user management system, you can call ``Superwall/Superwall/createAccount(userId:)`` when a user first creates an account, and ``Superwall/Superwall/logIn(userId:)`` if you're logging in an existing user.
+If you use your own user management system, you can call ``Superwall/Superwall/createAccount(userId:)`` when a user first creates an account, and ``Superwall/Superwall/logIn(userId:)`` if you're logging in an existing user.
 This will alias your `userId` with the anonymous Superwall ID enabling us to load the user's assigned paywalls.

-Calling ``Superwall/Superwall/logOut()`` will reset the on-device userId to a random ID and clear the paywall assignments.
+Calling ``Superwall/Superwall/logOut()`` or ``Superwall/Superwall/reset()`` will reset the on-device `userId` to a random ID and clear the paywall assignments.

 ## Setting the delegate